Majchrzak/Flurry-Unity-3D/README.md

 * Flurry Android 4.0.0

 ### Usage
 Place 'Analycis' folder in your Unity 3D project folder.
-See Example.cs file for more details.
+See TestScene.unity for more details.

 ### Version
 0.9.0